tensorstax/agenttrace/README.md

 ![AgentTrace](https://i.imgur.com/OAoerbl.png)

-AgentTrace is a lightweight and hackable tracing/evaluation framework for AI agents and language models.
+AgentTrace is a lightweight and hackable tracing/evaluation framework for AI agents and language models by [tensorstax.com](https://tensorstax.com) TensorStax.
 It provides local monitoring and debugging capabilities, making it easier to build reliable and performant AI systems.

 ## Installation